jackbrucesimpson/PiCluster/README.md

 * Raspberry Pi Cluster
 * How we can use MPI through Python and R

+#### Sync

+The sync directory contains instructions and scripts to sync data and code between computers in the cluster.

 #### Python

 Python materials are located within the Python directory and follow the following format: